Corona cases surge as lockdown eases

 The number of confirmed cases increased to 28,745 in the country with addition of 2,301 cases.

-Meanwhile, at least four persons have died while a staggering 1,080 new COVID-19 cases have emerged in Sindh during the last 24 hours, Sindh Chief Minister Syed Murad Ali Shah said on Saturday, adding that of these, 691 cases were reported from Karachi alone.
 This number,1,080, is the highest of the Covid-19 cases recorded in any province so far since the emergence of the first case on March 26, ringing alarm bells.
 Besides, Karachi Pir-jo-Goth of Khairpur district has emerged as another hot spot of the contagion with 246 new cases in a single day.
-“For the first time since eruption of epidemic in the province on February 26, Sindh has diagnosed 1,080 cases by conducting 5,498 tests which means 20 percent of the tested people came positive.

-This is the highest ratio ever reported in any province and worst situation has emerged in Pir-jo-Goth of Khairpur district where 246 new cases have been diagnosed in a day,” a visibly perturbed chief minister said.
-The chief minister said the 1080 cases “seem to be the peak and it may rise further with increase in the number tests,” adding that the testing capacity was being enhanced to 6,450 per day.
-Murad Ali Shah said that the Sindh government had conducted 87,108 tests against which 10,771 cases were diagnosed which constituted 12.4 percent of the total tests.
-He said four more patients had lost their lives while struggling against the virus and now the death toll has reached to 180 which was 1.7 percent of the total patients.
-The chief minister said that at present 8,571 patients were under treatment, including 7,432 in home isolation, 609 at Isolation Centers and 530 at different hospitals.
-“I am sorry to say that 101 patients or 17.2 percent of the total patients were in critical condition, of them 23 are on ventilators,” he said.
-He also said that 80 more patients were cured and sent back to their homes with necessary advice and prescriptions.

 In Karachi, out of total 1,080 new case, the chief minister said 691 belong to Karachi.
 Giving a breakup, he said 143 cases were detected in district South, 133 in Malir, 113 East, 76 in Central, 61 in Korangi and 55 in the West.
 Shah said that through a special drive of random testing at grocery and vegetables shops, their vendors and customers, were conducted and some of the shopkeepers and the customers were found positive.